- Parc de Bagatelle

 The Bois offers a range of dining options, from fast food at one of the numerous snack stands, to the two palaces of haute cuisine: the Michelin-starred La Grande Cascade and the Relais & Chateau Le Pré-Catelan.
 For people with more moderate tastes but also an appreciation for good food, there are additional options available at many of the attractions, as well as the quaintly rustic l’Auberge du Bonheur.

-Young visitors (including the Obama girls in 2009) drag their parents to the Jardin d’Acclimatation amusement park with its mini roller coaster, workshops, fun-house mirrors, camel rides, puppet theater, playground and petting zoo.
+Young visitors (including the Obama girls when they were young) drag their parents to the Jardin d’Acclimatation amusement park with its mini roller coaster, workshops, fun-house mirrors, camel rides, puppet theater, playground and petting zoo.
 Visits are not free, and prices vary by activity.

 Just outside the park gates Paris Cycles rents child- and adult-size bikes for an hour, or the entire day, letting visitors enjoy a particularly popular Sunday activity: exploring the park when its roads are closed to traffic and the streets are overtaken by cyclists, runners, skateboarders and rollerbladers.